President Emeritus, University of Illinois

 Ms. Healey is Chief Executive Officer of the Metropolitan Pier and Exposition Authority (MPEA), owner of McCormick Place, the nation’s largest convention center and Navy Pier, Illinois top-visited tourist destination and the 1,258 room Hyatt Regency McCormick Place.
 In her role as CEO, Ms. Healey oversees the development of the McCormick Collection which includes a 10,000 seat event center and a 1,206 room Marriott Marquis Headquarters Hotel, scheduled for completion in 2017.
 Prior to joining the MPEA, Ms. Healey served as the Chief Executive Officer of Tur Partners LLC (“Tur”) and also served as Principal in Charge of the Development Group for the John Buck Company.
 Ms. Healey coordinated the organizational and planning activities for the NATO Summit in Chicago in 2012, acting as Director of the NATO Host Committee as an executive “on loan,” overseeing planning, fundraising and implementation of the Summit and in 2009, was appointed as President of Chicago 2016, where she was responsible for leading Chicago’s bid for the 2016 Summer Olympics.
 Ms. Healey held several senior leadership positions for the City of Chicago under the administration of Mayor Richard M. Daley, most recently acting as Mayor Daley’s Chief of Staff.
 She earlier served as Commissioner of the City’s Department of Planning and Development.

-Terry L. Hinds is Chief Lending Officer, Diversified Markets.
-In his current role, he is responsible for Capital Markets, Agribusiness, Trade Credit, Leasing, ProPartners, Investments, Commercial Bank and other Partner Purchases.
-He also leads the association’s legislative affairs activities as well as building strong relationships with State and Federal congressional members and legislators.
-Terry grew up on a farm in Coles County where he was very active in 4-H and the family farming operation.
-His family is deeply rooted in Illinois agriculture and still owns and operates the first Illinois farm the family purchased in 1848.
+Terry L. Hinds is Chief Risk Officer for Compeer Financial a member-owned Farm Credit cooperative serving and supporting agriculture and rural communities.
+Compeer Financial is a $18.5 billion organization providing loans, leases, risk management and other financial services throughout 144 counties in Illinois, Minnesota, and Wisconsin.
+In his current role, Terry is responsible for the overall risk management of the company including: risk policy, coordination of risk philosophy, risk asset and acquired property management, the association’s appraisal function, and internal audit in coordination with the board’s Audit & Finance Committee.
+Prior to being named Chief Risk officer he lead efforts in Capital Markets, Agribusiness, Trade Credit, Leasing, ProPartners, Investments, Commercial Bank and other Partner Purchases as well as the association’s legislative affairs activities.
+Terry’s family is deeply rooted in Illinois agriculture and still owns and operates the first Illinois farm the family purchased in 1848.
 He is a graduate of the University of Illinois with a degree in Agricultural Economics and University of Wisconsin’s Graduate School of Banking.
-He has spent more than 38 years in various positions within the Farm Credit System including AgriBank, Farm Credit Bank of St. Louis and several Illinois Farm Credit associations.
+He has spent more than 39 years in various positions within the Farm Credit System including AgriBank, Farm Credit Bank of St. Louis and several Illinois Farm Credit associations.

 District Director, Illinois Soybean Association